lollipopman/bash-ini-builtin-blog-post/README.md

 So if you have a task poorly suited to Bash, what are your options?

-1. Choose another language, perhaps sensible, but not always fun?
+1. Choose another language for the task, perhaps sensible, but not always fun?

-2. Use a custom Bash builtin to extend Bash?
+2. Use a custom Bash builtin to extend Bash for the task?
 (Spoiler, this is the route we will choose!)

 ## What is a Bash Builtin?